Amount ($) *

 Who Qualifies for Section 179?

-The deduction begins to phase out if more than $2,000,000 of equipment is purchased - in fact, the deduction decreases on a dollar for dollar scale after that, making Section 179 a deduction specifically for small and medium-sized businesses.
+The deduction begins to phase out if more than $2,500,000 of equipment is purchased - in fact, the deduction decreases on a dollar for dollar scale after that, making Section 179 a deduction specifically for small and medium-sized businesses.
 Bonus depreciation in 2018 is offered at 100%.

-The most important difference is both new and used equipment qualify for the Section 179 Deduction (as long as the used equipment is "new to you"), while Bonus Depreciation covers new equipment only.
+The most important difference is both new and used equipment qualify for the Section 179 Deduction (the used equipment is "new to you"), while Bonus Depreciation covers new equipment only.

-When applying these provisions, Section 179 is generally taken first, followed by Bonus Depreciation - unless the business had no taxable profit, because the unprofitable business is allowed to carry the loss forward to future years.
+When applying these provisions, Section 179 is generally taken first, followed by Bonus Depreciation - unless the business had no taxable profit, because the unprofitable business can carry the loss forward to future years.

 Section 179's "More Than 50 Percent Business-Use" Requirement